zerowastefestival/zerowastefestival.github.io/_pages/events.md

 ---
 layout: page
 permalink: /events/
-title: "Events"
+title: "Upcoming Events"
 ---

-We are hosting regular pop-up Zero Waste Festivals at various locations in Ireland.
-Find out more about our upcoming and past events here.

-## Upcoming Events
+### Festivals

 [<picture> <source media="(min-width: 650px)" srcset="/images/events/2019-04-festival/carlow-zero-waste-festival-logo-wide.jpg"> <img src="/images/events/2019-04-festival/carlow-zero-waste-festival-logo-long.jpg" alt="Zero Waste Festival Carlow 2019" style="width:auto;"> </picture>](/2019-04-festival)

-Join us for our next Zero Waste Festival in April in Carlow.
-Stay tuned for more updates coming soon.
+Check out the latest news and updates about our upcoming [Zero Waste Festival in April in Carlow](/2019-04-festival) by clicking on the banner above or the link [here](/2019-04-festival).

+### Pop-Up Events

+Can't wait until the next Festival?
+Why not check out one of our new themed [Zero Waste Pop-Up Events](/pop-up)?

+- [Grow Your Own](/pop-up/first-zero-waste-festival-ireland/) on Thursday, February 28, 2019 at Third Space Cafe in Smithfield

-## Past Events
+# Past Events

 <div class="tiles">
 {% for post in site.categories.events %}